-Once Baby J was just nearing one and stopped waking up so much in the night we decided to gradually cut down the feeds.
-Baby J was on 3 meals and about 27,000 snacks a day so I was confident that he was getting enough food!
+Once Baby J was just nearing one and stopped waking up so much in the night, we decided to cut down the feeds gradually.
+Baby J was on three meals and about 27,000 snacks a day, so I was confident he was getting enough food!
 We cut out the lunch feed first as we were usually out and about and busy.
 Plus, Baby J was too nosy to feed for long.

 The bedtime feed was the last one to go.
-I thought that this would be the most difficult one to stop but actually, Baby J must have been ready as there was no fuss from him at all.
+I thought this would be the most difficult one to stop, but actually, Baby J must have been ready as there was no fuss from him.

 Problems With Breastfeeding

-Now, I realise that I have been extremely lucky with my breastfeeding journey.
-I never had to worry about supply issues, cluster feeding (where baby will be latched in you for hours or they have a lot of short feeds in a short space of time) Baby J didn’t have a tongue tie and Daz and my family have all been supportive.
-I have heard story’s and have friends that haven’t had such an easy ride.
+Now, I realise that I have been very fortunate with my breastfeeding journey.
+I never had to worry about supply issues, cluster feeding (where baby will be latched in you for hours or they have a lot of short feeds in a short space of time).
+Baby J didn’t have a tongue tie, and Daz and my family were supportive.
+I have heard stories and have friends that haven’t had such an easy ride.

-The only time that I would suggest to a mum to give up breastfeeding if it’s affecting her mental health.
-Breastfeeding can be so difficult and some mums can put so much pressure on themselves.
+The only time that I would suggest to a mum to give up breastfeeding is if it’s affecting her mental health.
+Breastfeeding can be so difficult, and some mums can put so much pressure on themselves.

-Now, I’m not saying to give up straight away as you do need to work at it and get over the tough part before it gets easier but if it does negatively affect you then do not feel guilty about giving formula.
+Now, I’m not saying to give up straight away, as you do need to work at it and get over the challenging part before it gets easier, but if it does negatively affect you, then do not feel guilty about giving formula.

-At the end of the day you being well and able to look after your little one well is more important than trying to persevere with breastfeeding.
+At the end of the day, being well and looking after your little one well is more important than trying to persevere with breastfeeding.